ofisc/ofisc.co.uk/content/club/club.md

 ### Safeguarding

 Figure Club is committed to providing a safe and enjoyable environment for children and young adults, both on and off the ice.
-The club abides by British Ice Skating’s [most recently published safeguarding policy][bis safeguarding policy]
+The club abides by British Ice Skating’s [most recently published safeguarding and protecting young people policy][bis safeguarding policy] as reflected in its [safeguarding policy][club safeguarding policy].

-[Club Safeguard information][club safeguarding info] or children and young adults is also available.
+[Club Safeguarding information][club safeguarding info] suitable for children and young people is also available.

-If you have any queries relating to safeguarding, please contact the OFISC Safeguarding Officer by sending an email to safe@ofisc.co.uk
+If you have any queries relating to safeguarding, please contact the OFISC Safeguarding Officer by sending an email to club@ofisc.co.uk

 ### Photography